The Job Coach (FAQ)

 7. Should I go to Career Development Center even if I don't know what I want to do after graduation?

 You are not alone.
 Many students know what they are interested in but most don't have definite plans for a career.
-We like to start with first-year students but we know you are busy and have a lot of priorities to juggle; the earlier that you come talk talk to us the better.
+We like to start with first-year students but we know you are busy and have a lot of priorities to juggle; the earlier that you come talk with us the better.
 We can determine where you are in the process and can make some recommendations to take the anxiety out of planning.

 8. When is a good time to start searching for an Internship?